GIT for polarized curves: Combinatorial results

 \begin{defi} We say that a multidegree $\un d$ on $X$ is \emph{properly balanced} if $\un d$ is balanced and $\un d_E=1$ for every exceptional component $E$ of $X$.

 We denote by $B_X^d$ the set of all properly balanced multidegrees on $X$ of total degree $d$. \end{defi}

 The aim of this subsection is to investigate the behavior of properly balanced multidegrees on a quasi-wp-stable curve $X$, which attain the equality in the basic inequality \eqref{E:basineq-multideg} relative to some subcurve $Z\subseteq X$.
-Let us denote the two extremes of the basic inequality relative to $Z$ by
+With this in mind, we introduce the following definitions.